cloudflare/voprf-ts/README.md

 # voprf-ts: A TypeScript Library for Oblivious Pseudorandom Functions (OPRF).

-An **Oblivious Pseudorandom Function (OPRF)** is a two-party protocol between Client and Server for computing the output of a Pseudorandom Function (PRF).
+An **Oblivious Pseudorandom Function (OPRF)** is a two-party protocol between a client and server for computing the output of a Pseudorandom Function (PRF).

-Server provides the PRF secret key, and the Client provides the PRF input.
+The server provides the PRF secret key, and the client provides the PRF input.
-At the end of the protocol, the Client learns the PRF output without learning anything about the PRF secret key, and the server learns neither the PRF input nor output.
+At the end of the protocol, the client learns the PRF output without learning anything about the PRF secret key, and the server learns neither the PRF input nor output.

 A **verifiable OPRF (VOPRF)** ensures clients can verify that the server used a specific private key during the execution of the protocol.

-A **partially-oblivious (POPRF)** extends a VOPRF allowing Client and Server to provide public shared input to the PRF computation.
+A **partially-oblivious (POPRF)** extends a VOPRF allowing the client and server to provide public shared input to the PRF computation.

 This library supports all three modes:
 ```js